digi-brains/ya-router/README.md

 YaRouter is (yet another) PHP router.
 It's built to be simple and easy to use with minimal configuration.

 It does one thing only.
 It routs URL requests (Such as: `https://example.com/foo`) to a view/template (Such as: `/path/to/view/foo.html`).
+Keeping your URLs clean and friendly!

 ## Installation